 The following summary table shows the assumptions used to compute the fair value of stock options granted during 2015 and 2014 and their estimated value:

 FASB ASC Topic 718 requires pre-vesting option forfeitures at the time of grant to be estimated and periodically revised in subsequent periods if actual forfeitures differ from those estimates.
 Stock-based compensation expense is recorded only for those awards expected to vest using an estimated forfeiture rate based on historical pre-vesting forfeiture data.

-Unrecognized stock-based compensation expense was approximately $89,217 as of December 31, 2013, relating to a total of 14,131 unvested stock options under the Company’s stock option plans.
+Unrecognized stock-based compensation expense was approximately $2,186,000 as of December 31, 2015, relating to a total of 598,101 unvested stock options under the Company’s stock option plans.
 This stock-based compensation expense is expected to be recognized over a weighted average period of approximately 2.2 years.
 Unrecognized stock-based compensation expense was approximately $1,100,000 as of December 31, 2014, relating to a total of 462,765 unvested stock options under the Company’s stock option plans.

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.